cryptax/cryptax.github.io/content/posts/nomination-2025-H2.md

 - npm
 ---

 Cryptax Nomination Awards.
 Lol.
-In other words, I'm listing my favorite talks, papers, challenges (etc) for the first half of 2025.
+In other words, I'm listing my favorite talks, papers, challenges (etc) for the second half of 2025.
 Nothing more than that.
 Okay?

 # H2 2025